Ruben Berta International Airport: History

 The airport was commissioned in 1945 and the terminal building in 1968.
 On September 29, 1967, the airport was renamed after Ruben Berta.

 Previously operated by Infraero, on April 7, 2021 CCR won a 30-year concession to operate the airport.
+On April 26, 2025 CCR was rebranded as Motiva.

+On November 18, 2025 the entire airports portfolio of Motiva was sold to the Mexican airport operator ASUR.
+Motiva will cease to operate airports.
+The transaction was completed on August 31, 2026.